scrapinghub/splash/docs/api.rst

-  Base HTML content will be feched from the URL given in the url argument, while relative referenced resources in the HTML-text used to render the page are fetched from the URL given in the baseurl argument.
+  Base HTML content will be feched from the URL given in the url argument, while relative referenced resources in the HTML-text used to render the page are fetched using the URL given in the baseurl argument as base.

 .. _arg-timeout: